GNtem2/Metaanalysis/README.md

 This project contains several metaanalyses in neurological diseases: Spot sign, Vertigo, Hypoxic-Coma and Coma.
 The projects are developed within the subfolders and grouped according to the type of meta-analysis: Proportions and Diagnostic Test.
 The work horse for meta-analysis is metafor (http://www.metafor-project.org/doku.php/analyses)

+## Tidy data

+Attention to collection of data is important as it shows the way for performing analysis.
+In general each row represents a variable (ie study ID) and each column represents an attribute of that variables (ie year of publication, TP, FP, FN, TN, duplicate study (yes or no) etc).
+Sometimes there is a temptation to embed 2 types of attributes into a column.
+An example would be "no duplicate keep".
+This column should ideally be splitted into duplicate (yes or no) and another column retain (yes or no).
+A sensible approach is to conceptualise how the data can be analysed in R. R provides a number of packages for subsetting or filtering of studies.
+As such there is no need to create multiple copies of the same data with subsequent files having the files studies removed.
+A better approach is to keep adding data into subsequent rows and use a column retain (yes or no) to identify the studies for analysis.
+In this case, you can use dplyr::filter (dat, retain=="yes") to subset the studies.
+This is sensible as later you may deemed that these studies should be kept in the analysis and so there is no need to do a hard remove in the excel file.
+An example of a tidy dataset is provided in 150718.csv under Spot-Sign folder.

 ## PRISMA

 The first part of any metaanalysis is the PRISMA statement.
 This flow diagram can be generated within R using the _PRISMAstatement_ library.
 The example provided uses data from the Spot Sign project.
 An alternative approach is to use the _DiagrammeR_ library.